Eid Al Fitr in Dubai 2026

-As March gives way to April in Dubai, there's a change in the city.
+As the March weather takes a warmer turn, there is a more significant change in the city.
 The Holy Month draws to an end, and Dubai prepares for what many consider its most joyful celebration – Eid Al Fitr.

 What makes Eid special in Dubai isn't just the holiday itself.
 After weeks of fasting and reflection, the city collectively comes together.
 Malls fill, restaurants overflow, and even the traffic takes on a festive quality as everyone heads somewhere to celebrate.
 It's a transition you can feel in the air – Dubai at its most authentic and alive.